AriFordsham/GHCWiki/windows-dynamic-linking.md

 etc. We can then delay load the rts dll only.
 (This can be done by making the import library for the RTSs a lazy import library as described above).
 All the RTS versions should have the same ABI so that shouldn't be an issue.

+Delay loading will require some changes to GHC, specifically static const data can no longer be just referenced from the DLL.
+To get the data you have to go through a function.
+The overhead can be minimized somewhat by always inlining these accessor functions.
+This is a limitation of the delay load mechanism.

+When delay loading there are no more entries in the '.idata' section and everything goes through a trampoline which loads the DLL on demand.
+Obviously referencing data would end up referencing the address of the trampoline instead of the actual data behind it.

 During compilation of a `.exe` we can then set the search path using `AddDllDirectory` to allow the loader to pick the correct `RTS` variants for the `.exe`